avkoll/gCodePlotterGenerator/progresslog.md

 ## 2024-06-07
 - **Tasks Completed**:
   - Connected to raspberry pi via vnc
+  - basic Gcode works
 - **Challenges**:
-  - need to configure and recompile grbl to only home the x and y axis...
+  - need to configure and recompile grbl to only home the x and y axis
+  - So many problems with grbl, I need to set how many steps per mm and whatnot, I cannot get it to home for the life of me
 - **Next Steps**:
-  -
+  - Figure out how to get GRBL to home
+  - cut out square for dropout
 - **Notes**:
   - I will setup a webserver on the pi that you can connect to when on the same wifi to select which file you want to be drawn
   - I need to get a beefier power supply for the pi, it is on 2.4 amps and it recommends 5 or something
+  - Got old power supply working

 ## 2024-06-05
 - **Tasks Completed**: